 The son of a taxi driver, Sid Wertheim moved to Omaha in 1957 after landing a sales job.
-Growing up in Brooklyn, he feasted on submarine sandwiches so he was shocked to find that such restaurants were nearly nonexistent in the area.
+Growing up in Brooklyn, he feasted on submarine sandwiches, so he was shocked to find that such restaurants were nearly nonexistent in the area.
 He set out to change that after he quit the sales job that brought him to Omaha in the first place.

-They opened the sandwich shop on 8024 Dodge St in 1968.
+They opened the sandwich shop on 8024 Dodge Street in 1968.
 After the first week, the franchisee never heard from the parent company even though he paid the necessary fees.
 Frustrated with the lack of support, Sid eventually called a meeting with the other 15 or so franchise owners.
-Discovering that they also received nothing in return, they all agreed to break away from the corporate office.
+Discovering that they had also received nothing in return, they all agreed to break away from the corporate office.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!